midhunmonachan/dotfiles/README.md

 > - This script is under active development.
 Use at your own risk.
 > - Intended for fresh Ubuntu/Debian installations only.
 > - Review the code before running on production systems.
-> - Do not run as root, the script will prompt for sudo when needed.
+> - This script must be executed with root privileges.

 # Midhun's Server Setup Script